nkaewam/taskw/.github/AUTO_TAGGING.md

 If the automatic workflow creates an incorrect tag:

 1. Delete the incorrect tag: `git tag -d v1.2.3 && git push --delete origin v1.2.3`
-2. Delete the GitHub release (if created)
+2. Delete the GitHub release (if created by your release CI)
 3. Push commits with corrected messages
 4. Or create the correct tag manually